South Asian Canadians: Late 20th century

-With the outbreak of the Sri Lankan Civil War in 1983 many Sri Lankan Tamils were forced to flee persecution and violence and see refuge in Canada.
-This made Sri Lankan Canadians the fifth largest source of immigrants during the 1990s.
-It also made Canada home to One of the largest Tamil population in the Western World with 140,000 Tamils living in Canada, primarily Toronto and Montreal.
-The Liberation Tigers of Tamil Eelam (LTTE), or Tamil Tigers, though officially recognized as terrorist group in Canada still receives widespread support among the Sri Lankan Tamil Canadian community.
+Following the outbreak of the Sri Lankan civil war in 1983, many Sri Lankan Tamils sought refuge in Canada.
+Sri Lanka became the sixth largest source of immigrants to Canada during the 1990s.
+Canada is home to one of the largest Tamil diaspora populations in the Western world, numbering nearly 240,000 persons by 2021 primarily in Toronto and Montreal.
+In 2006, the Liberation Tigers of Tamil Eelam (LTTE), or Tamil Tigers, was recognized as terrorist group in Canada but support for a separate Tamil state remains.